 Why should you care about your plastic footprint?

 Because you and I have a role in protecting our little part of the planet.
 By reducing the plastic we put into landfill, we are reducing the chemicals that poison the earth and that leak into the ocean.
 We are telling supermarkets to stop producing waste without thought, we are avoiding that beautiful whale in a distant ocean swallowing that packet which gave us a moment of convenience.
 Because otherwise in thirty years, our children will have a long list of extinct animals to read about in books.

 While we focus on our own actions, around the world others are doing the same.
 From Mexico, to Kenya, to France, to Japan and all the way to Australia.
 Even in India small changes are happening that could have an almighty impact in years to come.

 “My life amounts to no more than one drop in a limitless ocean.
 Yet what is any ocean, but a multitude of drops?”Cloud Atlas by David Mitchell.

 What single use plastics are you buying?

-If you’re bothering to read this far, I challenge you to stop and write a list of all the single use plastics you bought or used this week (at home, while you’re out or at work).
+If you’re bothering to read this far, I challenge you to stop and write a list of all the plastic items you bought or used this week (at home or while you’re out or at work).
 If you have kids get them involved.
-Your list should include any plastic items or wrappers that can only be used once before it is thrown away or put in recycling.
+Your list should include any plastic items or wrappers, especially those that can only be used once before it is thrown away or put in recycling.
 Perhaps it’s your plastic jar of honey, water bottles, cotton buds, shampoo bottles, takeaway containers, straws, coffee cups, cereal packets, plastic bags, cling film, milk cartons, frozen veggie bags, the list goes on.